lmvdz/prediction-game/README.md

 # prediction-game

 SolPredict - Prediction Game deployed on the Solana Blockchain

 ## Introduction

 SolPredict is my first project which I am developing to learn Rust + Solana Blockchain tech.

 ## Devnet

 Currently SolPredict is deployed on the Solana Devnet
+The current price displayed on the game in the frontend is pulled from the game's state on the blockchain.
+With 5 game cranks running on one IP address, the rate limiting which could occur requires a slow rate of transactions to update the game state.
+This can be remidied by pulling the oracle data for each frontend client (live price feed updates).

 ## Submodules

 [sdk](https://github.com/lmvdz/prediction-game-sdk) - Typescript SDK
 [frontend](https://github.com/lmvdz/prediction-game-frontend) - VueJS Frontend
 [server](https://github.com/lmvdz/prediction-game-server) - NodeJS Host for Frontend/Aggr and API